tonethar/IGME-330-Master/notes/HW-algorithmic-botany.md

 <hr>

-2. Create a "script scoped" variable named `n` that keeps track of the number of dots (florets) as we draw them. "script scoped" means that it is declared at the "top level" outside of any functions.
+2. Create a "script scoped" variable named `n` that keeps track of the number ("generation") of each dot ("floret") as we draw them.
+"Script scoped" means that it is declared at the "top level" outside of any functions.

     `let n = 0;`